jordenc/com.panasonic.viera/README.md

 **Want to show your appreciation for this app?
 A donation is possible via http://www.d2c.nl **

+When you add your TV, please make sure the TV is on and has been for at least a minute (otherwise the built in webserver might not be detectable).

 App contains the following action cards:
 - Send command (contains all keys you can send to the TV)
 - Set volume